Zj-BinXia/AMSA/README.md

-# AMSA
-This project is the official implementation of 'Coarse-to-Fine Embedded PatchMatch and Multi-Scale Dynamic Aggregation for Reference-based Super-Resolution', AAAI22
+# Coarse-to-Fine Embedded PatchMatch and Multi-Scale Dynamic Aggregation for Reference-based Super-Resolution （AAAI2022）

 The code framework is mainly modified from [BasicSR](https://github.com/xinntao/BasicSR) and [MMSR](https://github.com/open-mmlab/mmediting) (Now reorganized as MMEditing).
 Please refer to the original repo for more usage and documents.